yoctoalex/eap-lb-lab/README.rst

 More detailed information on this API call can be found `here <https://bit.ly/3iJhTR5>`_.

-`f)` Let’s now retrieve FQDN with the **Get FQDN Record type (lab)** API call.
+`e)` Now let's retrieve your custom FQDN with the **Get FQDN Record type (lab)** API call.
 Click **Send**.
 This call will pass your “ACCESS_TOKEN” in the header of the request to the Labs API in order to get a record that will be used to create F5 Essential App Protect instance in the F5 Cloud Services portal.
 The request is as follows:

 .. figure:: _figures/0_20.png